 - Without a continuation plan immediately implemented, key and non-key employees will wonder where their next paycheck will come from.

-- When the workforce leaves, contracts cannot be completed and are breached, work is unperformed, and creditors call in loans.
+- When the workforce leaves, parents will pull their children out of the center, and creditors may call in loans.

 - Resulting losses require payment from Owner’s estate.

-Few have a group of professionals (Business Broker/M&A firm, CPA, financial planner, attorney, succession planner, insurance specialist …) to meet as a group to review:
+Few have a group of professionals (Business Sale Consultant, CPA, financial planner, attorney, succession planner, insurance specialist …) to meet as a group to review: